-Arduinos can’t independently switch high currents at around 10-20ns (Arduino, n.d.), and instead need another piece of hardware called a Diode Driver to switch the laser.
+Arduinos can’t independently switch high currents at around 10-20ns (Arduino, n.d.), and instead use another piece of hardware called a Diode Driver to switch the laser.
 For initial testing, the 100 kHz LPLDD-1.5A-12V driver is used (Opt Lasers, n.d.).
 This is a cheaper easier to drive product that’s useful for initial assembly and testing.
-The module for use in the final build is a Renesas ISL78365ARZ-T7A which can go up too 130MHz (Renesas, 2016).
-While being inexpensive as well, it requires more complicated wiring, and will be utilized after the other hardware has been initially validated.
+The module for use in the final build is a Renesas ISL78365ARZ-T7A which can reach up to 130MHz (Renesas, 2016).
+While also being inexpensive, it requires more complicated wiring, and will be utilized after the other hardware has been initially validated.
 The laser head is wired directly to the driver, which powers and modulates it.
 The laser driver can receive data from the Arduino, and power from the solar array.
-The LPLDD is housed inside of the 3D printed enclosure, with the Renesas on a breadboard with the Arduino.
-The Arduino DUE is used as a controller board, for its high power and ability to handle the data transmission, decoding and encoding, as well as error correction.
-It is wired directly to the power array.
-A wiring diagram is provided later in the text.
+The LPLDD is housed inside of the 3D printed enclosure with the Arduino.
+The Arduino DUE is used as a controller board, for its high computing power and ability to handle the data transmission, decoding and encoding, as well as error correction.
+The Arduino is wired directly to the battery array.
+In order to receive a signal from a faraway distance, extremely sensitive phototransistors are utilized, as they have high sensitivity to light, and can switch more quickly than photoresistors or other photosensors (Lynch, Marchuk, & Elwin, 2015).
+These sensors signals can be connected to the Arduino modules and used to decode the initial message.

-Receiving laser power

-In order to receive a signal from a faraway distance, extremely sensitive phototransistors are utilized, as they have high sensitivity to light, and can switch more quickly than photoresistors or other sensors (Lynch, Marchuk, & Elwin, 2015).
 The Osram SFH3410 was chosen, as it has high sensitivity around 480nm, and also has high enough switching rate to easily be able to detect 20 ns changes in the laser (Osram Opto Semiconductors, 2021).
-An astronomical filter, one which limits the frequency of incoming light around 488nm allows only the light frequencies at or around 488nm to pass through exactly where the laser should literally outshine all other sources.
-Another filter if needed, clear but for durability reasons could also be installed, but most likely this won’t be needed.
+An astronomical filter, one which limits the frequency of incoming light around 488nm allows only the light frequencies at or around 488nm to pass through exactly where the laser will outshine all other sources.
 The filter(s) are mounted in a 3D printed bracket, similar to those used with the lenses.
 A 3D printed backplate with many cutouts for phototransistors is used to house the array of them, as seen in the cross section.
 The phototransistors are connected to the Arduino, as seen in the diagram.
-Both the phototransistors and the laser are connected to the same Arduino DUE, which is connected to a supplied MacBook Pro for programming.
+Both the phototransistors and the laser are connected to the same Arduino DUE, which is connected to a supplied laptop for programming.
+LoRA modules are connected directly to the Arduino(s).
+(To keep the diagram clean, these are not shown in the wiring diagram, although LoRA projects are common, and a standard setup is used) Also note the diagram uses an UNO instead of a Due as the software used only had UNO’s.

-Solar Assembly
+Solar Assembly: